Indefinite linearized augmented Lagrangian method for convex programming with linear inequality constraints: Numerical experiments

 \section{Numerical experiments}

-In this section, we evaluate the numerical performance of the proposed method \eqref{I-IDL-ALM} by solving the support vector machine for classification and continuous max-flow models for image segmentation, which can be well modelled in terms of convex minimization problems \eqref{problem} with linear inequality constraints.
-The preliminary numerical results affirmatively illustrate that the proposed algorithm can converge efficiently with a smaller regularization term.
+In this section, we evaluate the numerical performance of the proposed I-IDL-ALM \eqref{I-IDL-ALM} by solving the support vector machine for classification and continuous max-flow models for image segmentation, which can be well modelled in terms of convex minimization problems \eqref{problem} with linear inequality constraints.
+The preliminary numerical results illustrate that the new algorithm can converge efficiently with a smaller regularization term and perform competitively with the influential primal-dual algorithm (PDA) proposed in \cite{chambolle2011first} (as a benchmark for comparison).
 Our algorithms were implemented in Python 3.9 and conducted in a Lenovo computer with a 2.20GHz Intel Core i7-8750H CPU and 16GB memory.